luuuc/vagrant-chef-server/Readme.md

 Visit https://10.33.33.33/version to check if everything is working.
 Then https://10.33.33.33 to access the web interface (admin/p@ssw0rd1).
 Change to a secure password and regenerate certificates.

+You can access your chef server from another computer in the same network with https://your-machine-ip:8443

 Connect through ssh to copy your chef server keys.